Which is the Best VR Course for Developer Certification to Take Online?

 XR Development with Unity Certificate | 10 weeks P/T | $3,950 USD inclusive

-Now that we’ve laid out the competition, lets share why Circuit Stream might be a better option for you.
-The instructors in the Coursera, Udacity, and edX courses are university professors; Circuit Stream’s instructors are industry professionals using their experience to guide practical solutions in class.
+Now that we’ve laid out the competition, lets share why augmented/virtual reality course Circuit Stream might be a better option for you.
+The instructors in the Coursera, Udacity, and edX courses are university professors; Circuit Stream’s instructors are industry professionals using their experience to guide practical solutions and best practices in class.
 The course materials are frequently revised to be up-to-date with the technology and software.
 This fact alone makes Circuit Stream one of the best VR courses available, and heads above the pre-recorded video tutorial based courses mentioned above.

 Instructors teach live online so students have ongoing support at every step of the course.
 Each week, students have one-on-one sessions with instructors dedicated to development on their class projects.
 Students’ final projects inform what instructors cover, whether for virtual reality or augmented reality; a mobile app or headset.
 In other words, students learn exactly what they need to build their apps.
 And any problems or hurdles are tackled immediately without the student feeling lost or confused when searching for the solution on their own.